Bumblefoot Chicken Picture

 Causes of Bumblefoot Chicken

 Bumblefoot Chicken is a condition characterized by a bacterial infection of the footpad.
-The primary cause of Bumblefoot Chicken is introduced through a puncture wound caused by stepping on something sharp.
+Chickens develop Bumblefoot Chicken primarily when they introduce bacteria into their footpad through a puncture wound caused by stepping on something sharp.

 The causes include: